storesafe/cordova-sqlite-storage/README.md

 ## SQL transactions

-The following types of SQL transactions are supported by this version:
+The following types of SQL transactions are supported by this plugin version:
 - Single-statement transactions
 - SQL batch transactions
 - Standard asynchronous transactions